FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 Many GCP APIs require OAuth 2.0.
 The Insights Agent requires an "authentication proxy" to get metrics from GCP Managed Prometheus, and GCP provides a mechanism for this via their Prometheus frontend UI deployment.

-This section will outline the steps to set this up, and will refer to this guide: [Configure a query interface for Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus/query):
+This section will outline the steps to set this up, and will refer to this guide: [Configure a query interface for Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus/query-api-ui):

 - You will need to create Google and Kubernetes service accounts, make sure they have the right permissions, and bind them together.
-In the guide referenced above, starting from [Set up a namespace](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#namespace-setup) (if you would like a separate namespace for the frontend deployment), proceed through to the end of the [Authorize the service account section](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#authorize-sa).
+In the guide referenced above, starting from [Set up a namespace](https://cloud.google.com/stackdriver/docs/managed-prometheus/query-api-ui#namespace-setup) (if you would like a separate namespace for the frontend deployment), proceed through to the end of the [Authorize the service account section](https://cloud.google.com/stackdriver/docs/managed-prometheus/query-api-ui#authorize-sa).

 - Now, do step 1 in the [Deploy the frontend UI](https://cloud.google.com/stackdriver/docs/managed-prometheus/query-api-ui#promui-deploy) section, with one change to the YAML.
-In the Deployment spec, add the name of the Kubernetes serviceAccount created in the previous step to spec.spec.serviceAccount: <name of Kubernetes service account>.
+In the Deployment spec, add the name of the Kubernetes serviceAccount created in the previous step to `spec.spec.serviceAccount`: <name of Kubernetes service account>.
 If you like, you can run the port-forward command in step 2. to verify that the frontend is able to connect and get metrics from GCP Managed Prometheus.

 ### 4. Point prometheus-collector to the frontend